-We have been fascinated by our botanical history, and honour the pioneers who have captured that beauty in sketch and paint.
-In this range, we would like to honour people like David Attenborough and, locally, Dr Kerry Sink who spend their lives doing research and communicating the plight of our natural habitats, especially the ocean.
+We have been fascinated by our botanical history and honoured the pioneers who captured the beauty in sketch and paint.
+In this range, we would like to honour people like David Attenborough, who all tirelessly focuses on the plight of our oceans and locally on Dr Kerry Sink, who spend their lives doing research and communicating the plight of our natural habitats and especially the oceans.

 The South African Biodiversity Institute (SANBI) assisted us in our search for a new range.
-They discovered a rare book of pressed sea algae by William Tyson, dating back to 1908, and were very generous in sharing this discovery with us.
-We were astounded at the beauty of these sea warriors and translated their beauty into our new range — Protectors of the Planet.
+They discovered a rare book of historic pressed Sea Algae from our oceans by William Tyson dating back to 1908.
+They were very generous to share this discovery with us.
+We were astounded at the beauty of these Sea Warriors and translated their beauty into our new range -Protectors of our Planet.